 - 1. That the report entitled Old Main Street Tertiary Plan Final Report dated April 8, 2019 be received; and, - 2.
 That Official Plan Amendment No 22 (Old Main Street Tertiary Plan), generally as attached to this report, be adopted; and, - 3.
 That a Holding By-law be placed on the lands subject to the Tertiary Plan as described in this report; and, - 4.
-That Engineering Services be authorized to include a budget request, for the 2020 budget, to hire a consultant to complete the Engineering Master Plan as proposed in the Old Main Street Tertiary Plan, which will consider drainage, water table levels, stormwater management, and road design, among other things; and, - That an implementing zoning by-law amendment based generally on the Draft Zoning By-law Directions for the Old Main Street Tertiary Plan be referred to a Public Meeting at a future date; and, - 6.
+That Engineering Services be authorized to include a budget request, for the 2020 budget, to hire a consultant to complete the Engineering Master Plan as proposed in the Old Main Street Tertiary Plan, which will consider drainage, water table levels, stormwater management, and road design, among other things; and, - 5.
+That an implementing zoning by-law amendment based generally on the Draft Zoning By-law Directions for the Old Main Street Tertiary Plan be referred to a Public Meeting at a future date; and, - 6.
 That following the Public Meeting, issues identified, and comments heard from the public, Committee, and those received through agency and departmental circulation of the proposed zoning by-law be addressed by staff in a comprehensive report to the Committee of the Whole, if required; and, - 7.
-That Staff be directed to amend the draft Official Plan Amendment so that Section 8.3.1 v. reads "An Amendment to this Plan shall not be required for adjustments to these boundaries if the adjustments are deemed advisable by Council, in consultation with the Lake Simcoe Region Conservation Authority"; and,

-8. That Staff be authorized and directed to do all things necessary to give effect to this resolution.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.